power of attorney obligations to family members power of attorney obligations to family members

 How can documenting actions help manage a POA?

 Documenting decisions and actions taken by the agent helps clarify adherence to the principal’s directives.
-Keeping detailed records can reduce misunderstandings and disputes, ensuring that both the agent and family members understand and respect the principal’s intentions.
+Keeping detailed records can reduce misunderstandings and disputes, ensuring that both the agent and family members understand and respect the principals’s intentions.

 Index